jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 review
 ********************************************************************************************

-One of the advantages of programming is that I can take some steps and make them a one line command for the computer to do for me.
+One of the advantages of `Computer Programming`_ is that I can take some steps and make them a one line command for the computer to do for me.

 You have seen a way to make a Python_ `Test Driven Development`_ Environment, and have a :ref:`program<makePythonTdd.sh>` to do it for you on any Linux_, Windows_ or MacOS_ computers.